Urban Tree Planting

 Bexhill

 Environmental charity Trees for Cities has also been awarded a grant from the Forestry Commission’s Urban Tree Challenge Fund.
-They are working with Rother District Council and East Sussex County Council to plant around 600 street trees on land managed by the County Council in Bexhill over the winter of 2022 to 23.
-A follow up programme of watering and tree care will be in put in place to give them the best chance of survival.
+They are working with Rother District Council and East Sussex County Council to plant street trees on land managed by the County Council in Bexhill.
+224 trees were planted in 2022-23 and around 120 will be planted in 2023-24.

 Rother District Council and Trees for Cities are also working together on a separate project to plant trees in other green spaces that are managed by Rother District Council, around the town with funding from Defra’s Green Recovery Challenge Fund.